Austin Reed (American football)

-Austin Reed (born February 22, 2000) is an American football quarterback for the Western Kentucky Hilltoppers.
+Austin Reed (born February 22, 2000) is an American professional football quarterback.
+He played college football for the Southern Illinois Salukis, West Florida Argonauts, and Western Kentucky Hilltoppers before signing with the Chicago Bears as an undrafted free agent in 2024.

 Early life

 Austin Reed grew up in St. Augustine Beach, Florida, and attended St. Augustine High School.

 College career

 Southern Illinois

 Reed began his college football career at Southern Illinois.